DrBotic/APS-Mobile-App/README.md

 5. Install the project dependencies: `npm install`.
 6. Start the development server: `npx react-native start` or `npm start`.
 7. Run the app on a simulator or connected device: [Android] `npx react-native run-android` or [iOS] `npx react-native run-ios`.

+### Tips and tools
+1. Youtube Video to use as a reference to set up `https://youtu.be/4onhZMbF2NI?si=Bhz92ZT-X1lBmsKZ`.
+2. If you are having issues, Try `npx react-native doctor`
+3. Make sure you have all the correct paths.
+4. If you still have issues, we recommend troubleshooting using Chat GPT and Stack Overflow.